jamesmilanhiggins/Product-Reviews/README.md

 $ rails s
 $ open localhost:3000 in your browser
 ```
-or visit live site [here](https://marcusisonline2.firebaseapp.com)
-Note: You can log in with the test email: "testemail@gmail.com" and the password: "12456" to view the admin capabilities.

 ## Known Bugs

-* There are no known bugs at this time*
+* There are no known bugs at this time

 ## Support and contact details